mwales/chip8/README.md

 Draw Sprite Command (2 registers, + 4 bit constant)

 * DXYN: Draw sprite on screen at coordinate (VX,VY).
 Sprite Height N.  Sprite contents at I.

+## New and Modified Op-Codes for Super Chip-8

+* DXYN: Draw Sprite.
+When N is zero, there is now support for a 16-row sprite to be drawn.
+If in High-Res mode, the sprite will also be double width (16 pixels), and will require I to be pointed at 32-bytes of data.
+In Low-Res mode, it will support writing a 8x16 pixel sprite.

+== My reference emulator I use doesn't support a sprites on the bottom of the screen overflowing to the top of the screen in High-Res mode, and it breaks my minesweeper rom, need to make this configurable. ==

+* 00CN: Scroll Down N pixels for High-Res mode, or N/2 pixels for Low-Res mode.
+David Winter describes the possibility for a half-pixel shift for the low-res mode if N is odd.
+I did not implement because it sounds ridiculous.
+* 00FC: Scroll Left 4 pixels for High-Res mode, or 2 pixels for Low-Res mode
+* 00FB: Scroll Right 4 pixels for High-Res mode, or 2 pixels for Low-Res mode
+* 00FD: Quit.
+Stops emulator.
+* 00FE: Low-Res Mode (64 x 32 resolution)
+* 00FF: High-Res Mode (128 x 64 resolution)
+* FX30: Load Hi-Res Font.
+I supported characters 0-F, but most emulators only support 0-9.
+* Save HP48 Flags.
+Did not implement
+* Load HP48 Flags.
+Did not implement

 ## Registers